StrengthDev/hardcore-engine/README.md

 # Some implementation details

-- To handle window creation and mangement GLFW is used
 - Vulkan calls are made using the C library
 - Device memory management is handled entirely by the engine, without the use of any library
 - Shader features are extracted using SPIRV-Cross